 The price of a dental bridge varies with the type of bridge desired and the part of the country in which the procedure is accomplished.
 Part of the expense may be paid by your dental insurance depending on your plan.

 How Long Will a Bridge Last?

 Dental bridges will normally last five to fifteen years and even beyond.
-To prolong the life of your dental bridge you should practice regular oral hygiene and see your dentist regularly.
+To prolong the life of your dental bridge you should practice regular oral hygiene and see your dentist near me regularly.

 Is it difficult to Eat with a Dental Bridge?